 Halloween at Tivoli Gardens is a magic time of year when the entire estate is transformed into a holiday wonderland complete with spooky decorations and costumed staff members roaming the grounds.
 Although Tivoli Gardens is a destination worth exploring any time of year, in autumn this recent tradition rivals other celebrations in the region.
 Activities include a zombie dance show, a haunted hotel, and even a pantomime theater for the event's younger attendees.
 The activities at Tivoli Gardens run from October 10 to November 2, so if you happen to be visiting at that time take full advantage of this amazing opportunity to celebrate Halloween in true Copenhagen fashion.

-2. Open Air Museum
+Explore the Open Air Museum

-There's so much to experience at this event which includes international circus performers, vintage treats and even authentic pickpockets.
-You can learn about old-fashioned cooking methods and even honey making as well as participate in a craft day.
+Here you will find a historical market recreated to look like the markets of the 18th century.
+There's so much to experience at this event including international circus performers, vintage treats, and even authentic pickpockets.
+You can also learn about old-fashioned cooking methods and honey making as well as participate in a craft day.

-3. Esrum Abbey
+Venture Through Esrum Abbey

-5. The Natural History Museum of Denmark
+Learn About Nature at the Natural History Museum of Denmark

-This annual event is an absolute must for any visitors to Copenhagen.
-Over 250 institutions in the city representing art and culture keep their doors open all evening long.
+Known locally as Kulturnatten, The Night of Culture is an annual celebration in Copenhagen where over 250 institutions in the city representing art and culture keep their doors open all evening long.
+This annual event is an absolute must for any visitor to the city and takes place from 5 p.m. on October 12 to 5 a.m. on October 13, 2018.
 Even public transportation is free during this time with a culture pass, which is a badge that offers access to all the activities and can be purchased online.

-7. The Royal Danish Arsenal Museum in Copenhagen
+Discover the Royal Danish Arsenal Museum in Copenhagen